KPLZ-FM

-KPLZ-FM (101.5 MHz) is a commercial radio station in Seattle, Washington.
-It is owned and operated by Lotus Communications and it airs an adult contemporary radio format.
-The studios and offices are co-located with former sister station KOMO-TV within KOMO Plaza (formerly Fisher Plaza) in the Lower Queen Anne section of Seattle, directly across the street from the Space Needle.
+KPLZ-FM (101.5 FM) is a commercial radio station in Seattle, Washington.
+It is owned and operated by Lotus Communications and it airs a gold-based country music radio format.
+The radio studios and offices are co-located with former sister station KOMO-TV within KOMO Plaza (formerly Fisher Plaza) in the Lower Queen Anne section of Seattle, directly across the street from the Space Needle.

 KPLZ has an effective radiated power (ERP) of 99,000 watts (100,000 watts with beam tilt).
 The transmitter is located on Cougar Mountain in Issaquah.
 KPLZ broadcasts using HD Radio technology.
-Its HD2 digital subchannel simulcasts the all-news format on KNWN and the HD3 subchannel simulcasts the talk format on KVI.
+Its HD2 digital subchannel simulcasts the all-news radio format on KNWN, and the HD3 subchannel simulcasts the conservative talk radio format on KVI.

 History

-Easy listening (1959-1970)
+Easy listening (1959–1970)

 On September 1, 1959, the station signed on the air.
 The original call sign was KETO-FM.
 It was owned by Chem-Air, Inc. and featured an easy listening format.
 Its effective radiated power was 10,000 watts.

-The 1960 edition of "Broadcasting Yearbook" showed an advertisement for KETO-FM as "Your key to good listening."
+The 1960 edition of "Broadcasting Yearbook" showed an advertisement for KETO-FM as "Your key to good listening".
 A sketch of a pelican was included in the ad, wearing headphones and holding a key (for KEY-to).
 However, in the 1960s, few people owned FM radios and the audience was limited.

-Country (1970-1976)
+Country (1974–1976)

 By 1970, KETO-FM had increased its power to 100,000 watts.
-It tried a country music format, competing against juggernaut KAYO (now KKNW) for country music listeners.
+It adopted a country music format in April 1974, competing against juggernaut KAYO (1150 AM, now KKNW) for country music listeners.

-Top 40 (1976-1981)
+Top 40 (1976–1981)

-In 1976, Seattle hosted a two-station Top 40 ratings battle between KING and KJR.
+In 1976, Seattle hosted a two-station CHR/Top 40 ratings battle between KING and KJR.
 Golden West Broadcasters, owned by entertainer Gene Autry, bought KETO-FM in 1976.
 Golden West already owned KVI, which had a popular middle of the road/adult contemporary format.
-Management decided to switch the FM station's call sign to KVI-FM, calling it "The FM KVI," and wanted to give it a younger sound to complement the AM station.
+Management decided to switch the FM station's call sign to KVI-FM, calling it "The FM KVI", and wanted to give it a younger sound to complement the AM station.
 KVI-FM flipped to a Top 40 format, becoming the company's first station with the format.
-The first song played under the new format was "Beginnings" by Chicago.
-The KVI-FM's first program director was Frank Colbourn, who relocated to Seattle from Monterey, California, to sign-on the new format.
+The first song under the new format was "Beginnings" by Chicago.
+KVI-FM's first program director was Frank Colbourn, who relocated to Seattle from Monterey, California, to sign-on the new format.

 The new format quickly became popular as AM music began to lose some of its audience to the FM band.
 Colbourn earned the station twelve gold records from artists such as Stevie Wonder, Exile, and Donna Summer.
 However, there was some confusion between KVI (which had switched to a talk format), and its Golden West sister station, KVI-FM.
 In 1978, KVI-FM became "K-Plus 101" and changed its call letters to KPLZ.

-In the late 1970s, while KJR and KING maintained Mainstream Top-40 formats, "K-Plus" became the area's de facto disco music station for a couple of years, airing a higher percentage of dance hits than the AM Top 40 stations.
+In the late 1970s, while KJR and KING maintained mainstream Top-40 formats, "K-Plus" became the area's de facto disco music station for a couple of years, airing a higher percentage of dance hits than the AM Top 40 stations.